HomeLatest NewsTelecomTelcos plan to seek NCSC blueprint over ‘trusted’ product from Chinese suppliers

 Preferred Source of Google

-The DoT’s recent guidelines are seen as India’s first official step to keep both the Chinese companies out of India’s telecom expansion, including 5G rollouts.
+The DoT’s recent guidelines are seen as India’s first official step to keep both the Chinese companies out of India’s telecom expansion, including 5G technology rollouts.

 Telcos and network vendors will seek further clarity on whether Huawei and ZTE will be outside the government’s list of trusted network vendor sources on security grounds.
 As the Indian vendors plan to expand their offering they look at a long term stable policy in terms of Chinese suppliers that could be certified and deemed as trusted products for future 4G and 5G network deployment.